BASICS

 Although no narration is as elevated as Quranic revelation, hadiths are regularly weaponised to cause religious trauma in generations of Muslims.
 So I am now learning to befriend the messenger too.
 This collection is a personal reclamation project curated based on the Quranic principle that the prophetic mission was meant as Rahma to all beings (21:107).
 For me this means: to find spiritual healing within so many documented narrations of varying quality, I must value learning only from the messengerﷺ's most Rahma-fied most Rahma-tised actions.
 I hope to eventually do my take on a classic Muslim tradition— compiling my own fancam of 40 hadith here, if the Beloved wants it too.
 As always, A!!ahﷻ knows best what the man truly said/meant.

-2. When given an option, favour the easier choice— except that no convenience is worth an injustice.
-Aisha narrated: Whenever the Prophet (ﷺ) was given an option between two things, he used to select the easier of the two as long as it was not sinful; but if it was sinful, he would remain far from it.
+2. When given an option, favour the easier choice— but no convenience is worth an injustice.
+Aisha narrated: Whenever the Prophetﷺ was given an option between two things, he used to select the easier of the two as long as it was not sinful; but if it was sinful, he would remain far from it.
 (Muslim 2327d, al-Bukhari 6786)

-3. Help oppressors by preventing them from oppressing others.
-Narrated Anas: A!!ah's Messenger (ﷺ) said, "Help your brother, whether he is an oppressor or he is an oppressed one."
-People asked, "O A!!ah's Messenger (ﷺ)!
+4. Help oppressors by preventing them from oppressing others.
+Anas narrated: A!!ah's Messengerﷺ said, "Help your brother, whether he is an oppressor or he is an oppressed one."
+People asked, "O A!!ah's Messenger!
 It is all right to help him if he is oppressed, but how should we help him if he is an oppressor?"
-The Prophet (ﷺ) said, "By preventing him from oppressing others." (al-Bukhari 2444)
+The Prophetﷺ said, "By preventing him from oppressing others." (al-Bukhari 2444, also in 6592 and Jami' at-Tirdmidhi 2255)

-4. Fighting to speak a word of justice against oppressive rulers is the highest form of struggle.
-Narrated Abu Sa'id al-Khudri: The Prophet (ﷺ) said: The best fighting (jihad) in the path of A!!ah is (to speak) a word of justice to an oppressive ruler.
+5. The highest form of struggle is to speak justice against the oppressive ruler.
+Abu Sa'id al-Khudri narrated: The Prophetﷺ said: The best fighting (jihad) in the path of A!!ah is (to speak) a word of justice to an oppressive ruler.
 (Abu Dawud 4344)

-6. To be an overly judgmental doomer is to be lost in your hopeless worldview, generalising it onto others instead of being connected to possibilities in reality.
-Abu Huraira reported the Prophet (ﷺ ) said: When a man says, 'The people have gone to ruin,' he is the most ruined of all.
+10. To generalise one's pessimism is self-destructive and disconnected from reality.
+Abu Hurayra reported the Prophetﷺ said: When a man says, 'The people have gone to ruin,' he is the most ruined of all.
 (Muslim 2623)

-7. The one who looks after society's orphans is aligned with the prophetic mission.
-Sahl ibn Sa'd reported that the Prophet, may A!!ah bless him and grant him peace, said, "I and the guardian of the orphan will be in the Garden like that," indicating his forefinger and middle finger.
+13. The Beloved loves those who care for and defend society's orphans.
+Sahl ibn Sa'd reported that the Prophetﷺ said, "I and the guardian of the orphan will be in the Garden like that," indicating his forefinger and middle finger.
 (Bukhari 6005, Adab 135, at-Tirmidhi 1918, Abu Dawud 5150)

-8. Make sure your neighbours are not hungry.
-Ibn 'Abbas informed Ibn az-Zubayr: I heard the Prophet, may A!!ah bless him and grant him peace, say "He is not a believer whose stomach is filled while his neigbour goes hungry."
+14. Do not let your neighbours go hungry.
+Ibn 'Abbas informed Ibn az-Zubayr: I heard the Prophetﷺ say, "He is not a believer whose stomach is filled while his neighbour goes hungry."
 (Adab 112)

-9. Encourage men to confess their love for each other.
-Narrated Anas ibn Malik: A man was with the Prophet (ﷺ) and a man passed by him and said: "Messenger of A!!ah!
+15. Encourage men to confess their love for each other.
+Anas narrated: A man was with the Prophetﷺ and a man passed by him and said: "Messenger of A!!ah!
 I love this man."
-The Messenger of A!!ah (ﷺ) then asked: "Have you informed him?"
+The Messenger of A!!ah then asked: "Have you informed him?"
 He replied: "No." He said: "Inform him."
 He then went to him and said: "I love you for A!!ah's sake."
 He replied: "May He for Whose sake you love me love you!"
 (Abu Dawud 5125)

-10. There is a precedent of divine affirmation and prophetic compassion for a refugee who died by suicide.
-Jabir narrated: Tufayl bin ‘Amr went to the Prophet (ﷺ) and he said: “O Messenger of God, do you have a secure fortress?”
+16. Show compassion for those who die by suicide, like the Messenger did for an anxious migrant.
+Jabir narrated: Tufayl bin ‘Amr went to the Prophetﷺ and he said: “O Messenger of God, do you have a secure fortress?”
 The tribe of Daws had a fortress in the days of Jahiliyya.
-The Prophet (ﷺ) refused that offer, as God had reserved it for the Ansar.
-When the Messenger of God (ﷺ) performed the Hijra to Medina, Tufayl made the Hijra with a man from his tribe.
+The Prophetﷺ refused that offer, as God had reserved it for the Ansar.
+When the Messenger of God performed the Hijra to Medina, Tufayl made the Hijra with a man from his tribe.
 They reached Medina and the man became sick, and felt anxiety.
 He took iron arrowheads and cut through his finger joints, and his hands gushed out until he died.
 Then Tufayl saw him in a dream.
 His condition was good, but his hands were bandaged.
 Tufayl asked him, “What did your Lord arrange with you?”
 He said, “He pardoned me with my Hijra to his prophet, God bless him and give him peace.”
-Tufayl asked, him, “Why do I see your hands wrapped?”
+Tufayl asked him, “Why do I see your hands wrapped?”
 He said, “It was said to me, ‘We do not repair what you damaged.’”
-Tufayl told the story to the Messenger of God (ﷺ), who said, "O God, forgive his hands too."
+Tufayl told the story to the Messenger of God ﷺ, who said, "O God, forgive his hands too."
 (Adab 614)

-13. Animals you exploit complain about you to those who listen.
+17. The animals you exploit complain about you to those who listen.
 Abd Allah bin Ja’far narrated: One day, he entered the garden of a man from the Ansar when a camel came to him, dragging along, tears flowing from its eyes [Bahz and ‘Affan, transmitters of this hadith, said that when the camel saw the Prophet, he felt compassion as tears flowed from its eyes].
-The Messenger of God (ﷺ) wiped its tears and head, and it became calm.
+The Messenger of Godﷺ wiped its tears and head, and it became calm.
 He said, “Who is the master of this camel?”
 A youth from the Ansar came and said, “It is mine, O Messenger of God.”
 He said, “Do you not fear God with this animal, that God has given you?
 It complains to me that you starve it and wear it out.”
 (Abu Dawud 2549)

-14. Killing animals for food is not something we should do uncritically.
-It is reported that a companion said to the Prophet, “Ya Rasul A!!ah (ﷺ), I was about to slaughter a sheep but was overcome by rahma.”
+19. Killing animals for food is not something we should do uncritically.
+Mu'awiya ibn Qurra reported that a companion said to the Prophet, “Ya Rasul A!!ahﷺ, I was about to slaughter a sheep but was overcome by rahma.”
 The Prophet replied, “Since you took rahma on the sheep, A!!ah will take rahma on you twicefold.”
 (Adab 373)

 And the Beloved knows best.